google/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/correlation_versus_causation.rst

      - Incorrect

-It is important to understand the distinction between causation and correlation so that you can draw your own conclusions, since the news often confuses correlation and causation.
+It is important to understand the distinction between causation and correlation so that you can draw your own conclusions, since `the news often confuses correlation and causation`_.

 .. _the news often confuses correlation and causation: http://www.rebeccabarter.com/cv/talks/Cal_Day_Presentation.pdf